legallyrobert/APT/README.md

 When it comes to algorithms, why be inapt?

-`apt` is a 60 line shell script for pseudocode algorithm creation, retrieval, and management.
+`apt` is a small shell script for pseudocode algorithm creation, retrieval, and management.
 Written with the intention of printing out with a randomized array of numbers, to be practiced over a cup of coffee.

 ## Usage